Pogo (musician): Music

 Pogo has produced tracks using samples from films and TV shows such as Pulp Fiction.
 He has also sampled from other sources, such as field recordings for his project Remix the World.
 Remix the World was an ambitious project, consisting of all original content.
 Bertke shot real-world footage and then used those sounds and images to capture the essence of the places he visited.
-The Real World Remix was shot in Kenya, South Africa, Bhutan, and Perth (AU).
+The Real World Remix was shot in Kenya, South Africa, Bhutan, and Perth.

 Bertke is best known for his use of video sampling to produce music videos, which he uploads on the video-sharing website YouTube.
 As of October 2017, his most popular YouTube video is Alice, made of samples of Disney's animated film Alice in Wonderland, with more than 30 million views.
 In 2010, his music video Gardyn, created from footage of his mother working in her garden, was juried along with 24 other YouTube videos for an exhibition at the Guggenheim Museum in New York City.
 On 29 September 2016, Pogo released a song called "Trumpular" on SoundCloud which consisted of quotes from Republican nominee, and later President, Donald Trump.
 Later, in 2019, he made a music video called "Homarge", based on The Simpsons (mostly from the episode "Simpson and Delilah"), which gained over a million views.
 On August 27, 2021, Pogo released a remix called "Strangerous", taking voices and sounds from Stranger Things, which has become Pogo's second most viewed on SoundCloud, and on November 5, 2021, he released "Cabin Fever", which samples Muppet Treasure Island.

 Pogo's music is used on the conservative YouTube talk show Louder with Crowder, hosted by Steven Crowder, and is used as bumper music to transition in and out of commercial breaks.

 Personal life

 On his September 2011 US tour, Bertke was arrested and taken into custody for three weeks due to the lack of a proper work visa, and was prohibited from re-entering the United States until 2021.

-In January 2020, Pogo's YouTube channel was hacked and hijacked by an unknown user, who renamed the channel "Ethereum 2.0 Foundation" and deleted all the videos on the channel.
+In January 2020, Pogo's YouTube channel was hacked and hijacked by an unknown user, who renamed the channel "Ethereum 2.0 Foundation" and privated all the videos on the channel.
 The hacker then started a scam livestream promoting Ethereum cryptocurrency, and claiming that any amount of crypto sent to them during the stream would be multiplied and sent back.
 Pogo took to Twitter to let fans know that he was aware of the hack and has contacted YouTube for help.
 The hacked channel was terminated by YouTube on January 17, and Pogo remained without a channel for four days while fans created accounts hosting temporary re-uploads of his videos and music.
-On January 22, YouTube restored the account, including his view counts, subscribers, and comments sections.
+On January 22, YouTube restored the account, including his view counts, subscribers, and comment sections.